-Typically you'll buy the plantain green, and will need to give it a few days at home to get ripe, so if you're planning ahead, allow some time.
+Typically you will buy the plantain green, and will need to give it a few days at home to get ripe, so if you are planning ahead, allow some time.

 HOW TO PEEL A PLANTAIN

-A plantain might look like a banana, but it doesn't peel as easily as one.
+A plantain might look like a banana, but it does not peel as easily as one.

-Try not to cut the plantain while you're peeling it!
+Try not to cut the plantain while you are peeling it!

 MORE AIR FRYER RECIPES TO TRY